marcozanotti/global-retrain/README.md

 2. On the stability of global forecasting models.

-3. The cost of ensembling: is it always worthwhile to combine?
+3. The cost of ensembling: is it always worth to combine?

+### Repositoty Structure

 The `src` folder contains: